codeskills-dev/30-days-of-html/Contributing.md

 -   Please make sure your contributions align with the goals of the repository.
 -   Keep your changes focused on the HTML challenges and exercises.
 -   If you're adding new challenges, please make sure they're appropriate for beginners.
+-   Add all new challenges to the [Community Folder](https://github.com/codeskills-dev/30-days-of-html/tree/main/Community-challenges) and follow the template structure that is provided there.
 -   Be respectful and welcoming in your communication with other contributors.
 -   Ensure your code follows best practices and is readable.